 Mainstream children generally make a year’s progress in a year.
 But your child is probably achieving below the level or rate of their peers.
 They need to ‘accelerate’ their learning to catch up to (and even exceed) where they are expected to be at their age and stage.
 At Summit Point, we turn that around, and we do it quickly and consistently.

 What is accelerated learning?

-This means the student has made more than one year’s progress over a year.
-Progress is also considered to be accelerated when the student’s progress is noticeably faster than might otherwise have been expected, from their own past learning, when using norm-referenced tools that assess the breadth of reading, writing and mathematics.
+Accelerated learning is where a child is learning at a rate faster than their classmates (who are progressing at expected rates) in order to catch them up.
+Progress is also considered to be accelerated when a student’s progress is noticeably faster than might otherwise have been expected from their own past learning, when using norm-referenced assessments.

 Our Summit parents are keen to know how their child will ‘measure up’ when they go back to mainstream school.
 So we collect entry data from our students across reading, writing and Maths, using assessment tools that mainstream schools use, so that you know where your child is at.
 We then teach with our unique approach, using research-based methodology, and then re-test.
 And the results speak for themselves.
 Our kids accelerate at unprecedented rates.